 It’s blazing hot outside.
 Let’s make some corn salsa and turn it into a meal!
 Like Chipotle’s corn salsa, this version with fresh sweet corn goes great in tacos, burritos (or burrito bowls), and quesadillas.

-This refreshing corn salsa would also complement grilled mains, like my go-to veggie burgers (available in my cookbook).
-You could also pile this salsa onto greens to make it a salad for lunch—just add a drizzle of olive oil and an extra splash of vinegar, if you’d like.
+This refreshing corn salsa would also complement grilled mains, like my go-to veggie burgers.
+You could even pile this salsa onto greens to make it a salad for lunch—just add a drizzle of olive oil and an extra splash of vinegar, if you’d like.

 This corn salsa recipe is made primarily with fresh sweet corn, red onion, cilantro, jalapeño, and lime juice.
 I added a few basic pantry seasonings for intrigue and oomph—white wine vinegar, chili powder and ground cumin.